usnistgov/FIPS201/_FIPS201/frontend.md

     supplied for each operation).

-The PIV Card shall store a corresponding X.509 certificate to support validation of the public key.
+The PIV Card SHALL store a corresponding X.509 certificate to support validation of the public key.
 Section 5 of this document specifies the certificate format and the key management infrastructure for key management keys.

-- **PIV Card Application Administration Key.** If present, the PIV Card Application Administration Key shall be imported onto the card by the issuer.
+- **PIV Card Application Administration Key.** If present, the PIV Card Application Administration Key SHALL be imported onto the card by the issuer.
 If present, the cryptographic operations that use the PIV Card Application Administration Key must only be accessible using the contact interface of the PIV Card.